 It’s also vital at this point to address one popular false teaching called “original sin.”
 This false teaching claims we are born in sin as babies.
-However, Scripture is clear that we are not born in “original sin,” and that babies are not born sinners.
-This false teaching comes about (primarily) from a misinterpretation of several Bible verses, including Psalm 58.
+However, Scripture is clear that we are not born in “original sin” and that babies are not born sinners.
+This false teaching comes about (primarily) from a misinterpretation of several Bible verses (e.g., Psalm 51, 58).
 This false teaching is covered in more detail in the Beware the Wolves chapter; please read it now if it is a sticking point for you in proceeding.
-The reason this “original sin” false teaching is so important to address is that many will use the excuse of: “Hey, if I was born a sinner then I’m not responsible for what I do!”
-What they are actually saying is: “Since God made me as a sinner, I’m not responsible!”
+The reason this “original sin” false teaching is so important to address is that many will use the excuse of: “Hey, if I was born a sinner, then I’m not responsible for what I do!”
+What they are actually saying is: “Since God made the way I am, I’m not responsible!”
 But be not deceived, the “original sin” teaching is not true, and this false teaching can lead you to eternal death!

 We also do not “inherit” sin from our parents, neither father nor mother.
-Scripture is very clear that we are each responsible for our own actions, and sins which we decide to do after we reach what the Bible calls the “age of accountability” (Romans 1:20, 2 Samuel 12:21–23, Numbers 14:26-29).
+Scripture is very clear that we are each responsible for our own actions and sins, which we decide to do after reaching what the Bible calls the “age of accountability” (see Romans 1:20, Numbers 14:26-29, Deuteronomy 1:39).
 This age isn’t precisely defined in Scripture, although the age that God used when leading the ancient Hebrews out of Egypt and through the wilderness into the promised land of Canaan was twenty (20) years old (see Numbers 14).
-Those over the age of 20 were to die in the wilderness due to their unbelief; those under that age were spared and continued on to go into the Promised Land.
-I’m not dogmatic about this particular age, and from what I can find, read and study on the matter, no-one knows the exact age except God Himself.
+Those over the age of 20 were decreed to die in the wilderness due to their unbelief; those under that age were spared and continued on to go into the Promised Land.
+I’m not dogmatic about this particular age, and from what I can find, read and study on the matter, no one knows the exact age except God Himself.
 Suffice it to say, at some point in our life, we all reach the age where we know right from wrong, yes?
-So, after that age, all of us are responsible for our own sins.
+And after that age, all of us are responsible for our own sins.

 So, continuing on, please be honest with yourself; it’s not Adam who is to blame for your sins, is it? – you chose to do them (as did I).
 I hope that you see that you are a sinner, as am I, yes?
 This is a vitally important step before proceeding.
-A failure to admit (or accept) that you are indeed a sinner stems from pride; and pride leads to death.
+A failure to admit (or accept) that you are indeed a sinner stems from pride, and pride leads to death.
 It’s no shame to admit that you’re a sinner; we all are!
-All of us in this fallen world have an unclean heart, unclean thoughts, unclean lips and unclean actions.
-The Bible tells us “There is none righteous, not even one” (Romans 3:10-11).
-Every one of us who has ever lived is a sinner – except one Man, the Son of God.
+All of us in this fallen world have an unclean heart (described as “deceitful,” “sick”), unclean thoughts and motives, “unclean lips,” and unclean actions.
+The Bible tells us that “there is none righteous, not even one” (Romans 3:10-11).
+Every one of us who has ever lived is a sinner – except one Man, the Son of God, the Man Christ Jesus.

 The Bible also tells us that God will put an end to sin once and for all; He will not let man continue in a state of rebellion forever.
-While God is Holy and loving beyond measure, He is also just, and all sin will be judged.
-He will eradicate sin forever and once again restore His creation to a “very good” state of paradise (i.e., perfect, Genesis 1:31) – where there is no more sin, suffering and death (Revelation 21:4).
-This brings us to the coming Great Day of Judgment, discussed in the next chapter.
+While God is holy, loving, and patient beyond measure, He is also just, and He will judge all sin.
+He will eradicate sin forever and once again restore His creation to a “very good” state of paradise (i.e., perfect, Genesis 1:31) – where there is no more sin, suffering, and death (Revelation 21:4).
+This brings us to the coming Great Day of Judgment, which is discussed in the next chapter.

 FALSE TEACHING(S) YOU WILL ENCOUNTER: